 Door cracking was not a good idea – scent swaps first

-I learned from the book that the cats should be able to smell the other cat before they see other.
+I learned from the book that the cats should be able to smell the other cat before they see each other.
 Oops.
 At first, I used a towel to rub on the faces of the indoor cats.
-They didn't seem to like that.
-After reading some other blog post (I can't find it now), I switched to using clean socks.
+They didn’t seem to like that.
+After reading some other blog posts (I can’t find it now), I switched to using clean socks.